 These jackets seem to have been in production from the Spring of 1862 to mid-1864.
 They are seen in photographs in use through to the end of the war.
 These jackets seem to have been produced by the Richmond Clothing Bureau primarily for the A.N.V.
-They typically a nine button closure with a button affixed through each shoulder strap.
+They typically have a nine button closure with a button affixed through each shoulder strap.

 ** Remember a blank RDII can easily be altered to a RDI, RDIII or Commutation jacket from a blank.

 This jacket features our cadet woolen jean cloth

 They are lined in cotton osnaburg and have an inside pocket.